How many animals of each species did Moses take on the Ark?

-When this question, it’s known as the Moses Illusion, (1) was put to students in the 1980s, eight out of 10 failed to spot the trick.
+When this question—known as the Moses Illusion(1)—was put to students in the 1980s, eight out of 10 failed to spot the trick.

 Surprisingly, the likelihood of a reader being caught depends, to some extent, on the font.
 When a less familiar typeface is employed—in one study Brush Script was used—those taken in fell from eight out of 10 to just over half (53 percent).

-In my latest book, The Brain Sell: When Science Meets Shopping, I describe several ways in which advertisers, retailers, and marketers use fonts to create a particular impression in the consumer’s mind and so prime them to respond in a positive way to a sales message.
+In my latest book, The Brain Sell: When Science Meets Shopping, I describe several ways in which advertisers, retailers, and marketers use fonts to create a particular impression in a consumer’s mind and prime them to respond in a positive way to a sales message.

-In our laboratory we have used brain imaging and eye-training to measure precisely the effect of typeface choice both in store and online.
+In our lab we have used brain imaging and eye-training to measure precisely the effect of typeface choice both in stores and online.

-Here are a couple examples of recent studies which illustrate this point.
+Here are a couple examples of recent studies which further illustrate this point:

 Familiar Fonts Increase Trust in Products